onja-org/w2_css_sass_comprehensive/lab/README.md

 ## 🆘 Getting Unstuck

 **SCSS won't compile?**
-- Make sure `npm run watch` is running
+- Make sure you're running `npm run watch` from the project root directory (not from lab/)
 - Check for syntax errors (missing semicolons, unclosed brackets)
 - Restart the watch command if needed